stistrup/rme-control-gui/README.md

 # Building
 run "npm run build-tauri"

-I'm using Manjaro, and to build it for manjaro use "npm run build-tauri".
+I'm using Manjaro and have only tested on that distro.
 That will create an appimage that you can run as is.
 There might be a couple of dependencies you'd have to fix, the compiler will tell you.
-And at least for me, there is a bug with tauri and nvidia card, so i'd have to run the appimage with "WEBKIT_DISABLE_DMABUF_RENDERER=1" set.
-If you are using any debian based distro, you can change target to "deb" in src-tauri/tauri.conf.json.
+And at least for me, there is a bug with tauri and nvidia proprietary drivers, so i'd have to run the appimage with "WEBKIT_DISABLE_DMABUF_RENDERER=1" set.
+If you are using any debian based distro, you should be able to just change target to "deb" in src-tauri/tauri.conf.json.

 As i'm not really doing this to share it as a ready made package to install and run, i won't put much effort into making it a neat package ready to use on all distros etc, at least for now.
 Hopefully that will change in a near future.
 The tauri docs can probably answer most build related questions.